brylevkirill/notes/Knowledge Representation and Reasoning.md

-  Knowledge Representation is transformation of information into computable form to solve problems.
+  Knowledge representation captures information in some computable form in order to solve problems.
   Reasoning is algebraic manipulation of previously acquired knowledge in order to solve problems.

   How knowledge can be represented?
 How knowledge can be used?
 How knowledge can be acquired?